Careers Education, Information, Advice and Guidance (CEIAG)

 At Linton Village College our Careers Programme is developed in collaboration with the Gatsby Benchmarks.
 CEIAG is delivered throughout the academic year in different formats, including;

-- Workshops and presentations delivered by businesses and organisations
+• Workshops and presentations delivered by businesses, organisations and post 16 providers.

 Careers Programme Summary